hherlyng/knp-emi-cgx/README.md

 # Installation
 ## Conda
 Clone this repository and navigate into its root directory `knp-emi-cgx`. <br>
-Set up a conda environment and activate it (will automatically be named CGx) by running <br>
+Set up a conda environment by using the configuration file `environment.yml` located in the root directory.
+The environment is automatically named CGx.
+Creating the `conda` environment and activating it is done by running <br>
 ```
 conda env create -f environment.yml
 conda activate CGx
 ```

-Install the `CGx` Python module by (when in the root directory) running
+Whilst still in the root directory, install the `CGx` Python module by running

 ```
 pip install -e .